VenithNET/Dragon-Linux/README.md

 # Dragon Linux

 This is the main repository for Dragon Linux.
-Dragon Linux is a dragon themed remix of the old [Sujix Linux](https://sourceforge.net/projects/sujix-linux/files/velvet-live-3.1-amd64-kde.iso/download) I made years ago.
+Dragon Linux is a dragon themed Linux distro based on Ubuntu.

 ### Current Progress

 [✔] Rewrite Website.
 [Completed]

-[-] Update the OS.
-[In-Progress]
+[✔] Update the OS.
+[Completed]

 ## Contributing